 Volunteers are the hands and feet of Bailey-Boushay House and contribute 13 hours each day of the week to our actvities!
 Volunteers assist with facilitation of daily activities, and events and are a much needed presence to those who are in their final days of life.
-We are a residential care facility and outpatient facility located in Seattle that has supported those with HIV/AIDS and other life challenges for 25years.
+We are a residential care facility and outpatient facility located in Seattle that has supported those with HIV/AIDS and other life challenges for over 25 years.
 Bailey-Boushay House provides skilled nursing care in our 24 hour a day in our 35 bed Residential Care Program.
-Our Outpatient Program supports over 300 individuals living in our community who receive medication management, meals, support groups, community building activities, and outings.
-Our Outpatient Program is open 6:30 am to 4:00 pm
+Our Outpatient Program is open every day from 6:30 am to 4:00 pm and supports over 300 individuals living in our community who receive medication management, meals, support groups, community building activities, and outings.

 What specifically are volunteers responsible for during their shift?
 We call our general volunteer a Volunteer Program Assistant and they provide support to Outpatient Program clients and Residential Care Program residents by providing companionship, assistance at meals, with ongoing activities, and outings.
 Specifically, volunteers have: